charizone/website/docs/privacy-v1.md

 ## How to complain

 If you have any concerns about our use of your personal information, you can make a complaint to us at [info@charizone.co.uk](mailto:info@charizone.co.uk).

-Charizone is registered with the ICO, reference [ZB354015](https://ico.org.uk/ESDWebPages/Entry/ZB354015).

 You can also complain to the ICO if you are unhappy with how we have used your data.
 The ICO's address: